 Either way, the Court has the right to make a decision based on the information provided thus far (which would likely not include your defense of the situation), if it is demonstrated that the opposition has given you apposite notice.

 When a service processor hands you legal paperwork, the Court has successfully notified you of your legal obligation to respond with paperwork or by attendance.
 If bewildered, it is best to call an attorney for help.

+Court cases need evidence and people's awareness and sometimes presence to move forward.
+Having your legal documents delivered in a timely manner to the right people is necessary.
 If you or someone you know needs more information on a process server, contact the team at Same Day Process Service today.